CoherenceResearchCollaboration/RecursiveGeometry/README.md

 │     └─ resonance_permutation_test.py  # permutation nulls
 ├─ sigma.json                           # default: { "sigma": 0.0072973525693 }
 └─ README.md                            # this file

+## What this repo reproduces

+Non‑circular, two‑phase pipeline.
+(I) Build a recursion coordinate "γ" (gamma) using levels only; (II) only afterward overlay photons and analyze threads in the Thread Frame (γ, log₁₀ν).
+With slope locked by the frame (β ≈ log₁₀α), the physics lives in intercepts χ (mass/Z²/site transport) and local deviations (microslopes).
+Figures, tables, and methods are detailed in the preprint (esp.
+Introduction; Methods §3–4; Equations 1–7).

+## Scripts in this repo implement the critical steps:

+Tidy parsers for NIST levels and lines with provenance sidecars and QA: nist_levels_parser_v13.py, nist_lines_parser_v1.py.

+* Note: to make a quick check easier, we have provided raw and tidy levels and lines files for a small set of ions and one isotope.
+You can use the tidy files to build the gamma ladder, or you can process the raw files yourself (and/or download other raw files from NIST, which is exactly what we did for our paper).

+Levels‑only γ‑sweep with permutation‑null, adaptive tolerances, and FDR; inventory writer: build_resonance_inventory.py, run_resonance_sweep.py.
+NOTE: To build the gamma ladder, you must have you directory configured properly (as shown), but then you interact with only one script: build_resonance_inventory.py.
+This script calls all of the other scripts automatically.
+If you do not use the sigma.json file that we provided, then you need to generate your own.

+Deterministic randomness and σ access (sigma.json or SIGMA env): load_sigma.py. load_sigma
+Note: Constants include CODATA α and the α² Rydberg target helper (alpha2_target) that underlies the γ‑ladder target spacings.

+Design principles we adhere to here mirror the preprint:

+Levels‑only discovery → photons post‑hoc, preventing circularity.
+(See Fig. 1 and §4.1.)
+σ‑locking and FDR control when sweeping γ; seeding is deterministic and tied to (ion, σ, γ). run_resonance_sweep Strict frequency provenance: overlay uses NIST wavelength conventions (vacuum / air) and works off observed lines only.
+(Preprint §2.1; footnote on frequency provenance.)

+## Deuterium (D I): scope, status, and how to run

+Scope in the preprint.
+Deuterium (D I) was used solely for the isotope mass‑intercept test and was intentionally excluded from the core β‑slope/γ‑ladder summaries.
+In the present catalog coverage, D I is sparse: only one matched tower survived reliability gates in our run, so reference statistics were not computable; we labeled H↦D data‑limited and refrained from claims pending richer D I ladders (Table 5).

+## Policy in this repo.
+To keep the main results faithful to the preprint and to avoid confusion:

+D I is siloed to a dedicated tag (e.g., D_I_micro) and not included in the main β sweep.
+For the levels‑only γ step, we set mu: 1.0 (mass enters later in χ).
+This matches the study design where μ̂≡1 during γ discovery; reduced mass appears in intercept transport (§3.1, footnote; Eq.
+4).
+KBHeaton_Recursive Geometry of …
+We provide a D I micro‑sweep YAML and example commands below so others can explore; current outcomes should be treated as inconclusive.
+Inventory & per‑γ summaries are produced by the sweep machinery.

 ## Quick start